The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
-- Give clockwork amulet to Grin or Atticus.

 - Debrief Misha about events at Orlane.
   - What's her full name and background?